 In September 2005, Charter Holdings and its wholly owned subsidiaries, CCH I and CIH, completed the exchange of approximately \$6.8 billion total principal amount of outstanding debt securities of Charter Holdings in a private placement for new debt securities.
 Holders of Charter Holdings notes due in 2009 and 2010 exchanged \$3.4 billion principal amount of notes for \$2.9 billion principal amount of new 11% CCH I notes due 2015.
-Holders of Charter Holdings notes due 2015 amount of notes for \$662 million principal amount of 11% CCH I notes due 2015.
+Holders of Charter Holdings notes due 2011 and 2012 exchanged \$845 million principal amount of notes for \$662 million principal amount of 11% CCH I notes due 2015.
 In addition, holders of Charter Holdings notes due 2011 and 2012 exchanged \$2.5 billion principal amount of notes for \$2.5 billion principal amount of various series of new CIH notes.
 Each series of new CIH notes has the same interest rate and provisions for payment of cash interest as the series of old Charter Holdings notes for which such CIH notes were exchanged.
 In addition, the maturities for each series were extended three years.

 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities and cash on hand.
+We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, sales of assets, issuances of debt and equity securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the year ended December 31, 2005, we generated \$254 million of net cash flows from operating activities after paying cash interest of \$1.5 billion.
+For the year ended December 31, 2005, we generated \$260 million of net cash flows from operating activities after paying cash interest of \$1.5 billion.
 In addition, the Company used \$1.1 billion for purchases of property, plant and equipment.
-Finally, we had net cash flows from financing activities of \$232 million.
-We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under the credit facilities of our subsidiaries, our and our parent companies' access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
+Finally, we had net cash flows from financing activities of \$136 million.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under the credit facilities of our subsidiaries, our access to the debt and equity markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
 We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently consider unannounced future asset sales as a significant source of liquidity.

-We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities and bridge loan will be adequate to meet our and our parent companies' cash needs in 2006.
-We believe that cash flows from operating activities and amounts available under our credit facilities and bridge loan will not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2007 and beyond.
-We have been advised that Charter is working with its financial advisors to address these funding requirements.
-However, there can be no assurance that such funding will be available to Charter, Charter Holdco or us.
-In addition, Mr. Allen, Charter's Chairman and controlling shareholder, and his affiliates are not obligated to purchase equity from, contribute to or loan funds to Charter, Charter Holdco or us.
+We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities and bridge loan will be adequate to meet our cash needs in 2006.
+We believe that cash flows from operating activities and amounts available under our credit facilities and bridge loan will not be sufficient to fund our operations and satisfy our interest and principal repayment obligations in 2007 and beyond.
+We are working with our financial advisors to address these funding requirements.
+However, there can be no assurance that such funding will be available to us.
+In addition, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to us.